43 Father's Day Trivia Questions [With Answers]

 Answer: Sonora Smart Dodd.
 She proposed the holiday in 1909 while listening to a Mother’s Day sermon at her church in Spokane.

-People guess a politician or a Hallmark founder.
+A politician, maybe.
+A Hallmark founder.
 Sonora Dodd was neither.
-She was 27 when she pitched the idea to Spokane’s ministers’ group.
-Her reason was personal.
+She was 27 when she pitched the idea to Spokane’s ministers’ group, and her reason was personal.
 She wanted her father, William Smart, honored the way her mother would have been on Mother’s Day.

 3. In which U.S. state was the first Father’s Day held?
 (Medium)